d3plus/d3plus-text/README.md

 <a name="box.x"></a>

 ### box.x([*value*])
-If *value* is specified, sets the x accessor to the specified function or number and returns this box generator.
+If *value* is specified, sets the x accessor to the specified function or number and returns this generator.
 If *value* is not specified, returns the current x accessor.
 The number returned should correspond to the left position of the box.

 **Kind**: static method of <code>[box](#box)</code>